 When an employee leaves, it is important that the date of the last working is marked on Peakon, under the separation date field in the employee’s record.

-Once this is done, the system can start using that date as a reference point for the visibility period that this employee's historic results should remain on the dashboard (either 1, 3 or 6 months, depending on the setting your company has chosen).
+Once this is done, the system can start using that date as a reference point for the visibility period that this employee's historical results should remain on the dashboard (either 1, 3 or 6 months, depending on the setting your company has chosen).
 This is to protect the confidentiality of leavers as well, as opposed to their results falling out of the dashboard from one day to the next.

 The visibility period is counted in survey time, so every time a new survey round begins, the system will see if there are any leavers whose separation date is now older than X months.